linuxmint/cinnamon-spices-themes/Adapta-Nokto/README.md

 ## Installation

-There are 4 variants of this theme available.

-* Adapta - light version of theme - recommended for users on GTK 3.22+ systems with 1080p screen resolution or greater
-* Adapta-Nokto - dark version of theme - recommended for users on GTK 3.22+ systems with 1080p screen resolution or greater
-* Adapta-Eta - light compact version of theme - recommended for users on GTK 3.18 systems or GTK3.22+ systems with screen resolution < 1080p
-* Adapta-Nokto-Eta - dark compact version of theme - recommended for users on GTK 3.18 systems or GTK3.22+ systems with screen resolution < 1080p

 Install via Cinnamon's Themes module in Cinnamon settings or download from [Cinnamon Spices](https://cinnamon-spices.linuxmint.com/themes) and unzip into your `~/.themes` directory.

 Select the theme as your Desktop, Controls and Window Borders in the Cinnamon Themes module.